The Evolution of Green Roofs as they Transform into the Blue

 As a result, a hybrid approach is emerging - blue-green roofs - which combine vegetation with water retention technology.
 This allows buildings to enjoy the benefits of both systems - insulation, biodiversity and flood prevention.
 This integration represents the future of roofing, where sustainability and practicality go hand in hand.

-To function effectively, blue roofs incorporate several innovative features:
+To function effectively, blue roofs incorporate several features:

 As cities continue to grow and climate concerns increase, blue roofs are now expected to become a standard feature in urban construction, and they will continue to evolve further.
 Blue roofs are increasingly being paired, for example, with solar panels to create multi-functional "blue-green-energy roofs".
 This combination maximises rooftop efficiency, providing stormwater control and renewable energy generation.